AABK6/citizen-budget-lab/docs/FRONTEND_PLAN.md

 - Loading: skeletons for bars/treemap and tables; values snap in when ready.
 - Optimistic edits: slider drags update twin bars immediately with precise settle‑back.
+- Pending state: diagonal animated stripes on unresolved masses; stripe speed slows as specification increases.
+- Mix sliders: when splitting a target across paths, sliders snap to nice ratios (50/30/20) but accept exact numbers.
 - Empty states: coaching card on new scenario; neutral message + nearest available year when data missing.
-- Toasts: short, neutral confirmations (e.g., “Added Hospitals & ER to Spending”).
+- Toasts: short, neutral confirmations (e.g., “You set a save of €6B.
+Choose how to get there.”) with click‑through to the Workshop.
+- Micro‑celebrations: meet target → subtle confetti; disabled in a11y mode.

 Timeline & Dependencies